Back to top

 A thesis generally falls into one of four categories:

-1. An experiment-based thesis in which the student collects, analyzes, and evaluates data to test a clearly stated hypothesis;
+1. A laboratory-based thesis in which the student collects, analyzes, and evaluates data to test a clearly stated hypothesis;

 2. An analytics-based thesis in which the student analyzes and evaluates data that the lab has previously acquired in order to test a clearly stated hypothesis;